aahnik/home/content/musings/000-blog-launch/index.md

 Over time, I will make some changes to improve the functionality of this site, but I will always keep it very minimalistic and clean.

-One thing, i can guarantee, is that I will never post LLM generated shit.
-Evey word that goes here, are true reflection of neurons firing in my own organic brain.
+One thing, i can guarantee, is that I will never post LLM generated content.

+Every word that goes here, are true reflection of neurons firing in my own organic brain. (okay fine...
+I might use LLMs to improve my writing!)
-I dont believe in polishing english too much, that looses the natural essence, I have.
-I might use grammarly to fix a few typos, and grammar here and there,but, I commit to not using LLMs.